 Ending impunity for the murder of journalists

-We support efforts to achieve full justice in targetted killings of journalists.
+We support efforts to achieve full justice in targeted killings of journalists.
 Even at this early stage, we're starting to use the work on Daphne’s murder investigation to form more robust investigative models for future cases.

 From the very beginning, Daphne's family members worked with international press organisations to define the support victims’ families should receive.
 We'll continue to work with journalists and advocacy groups internationally to support global initiatives to end impunity in the murder of journalists.